Nationals vs. Rockies Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has collected 90 hits with 28 doubles, two triples, 16 home runs and 32 walks.
-He has driven in 50 runs with five stolen bases.
+- Jeimer Candelario has 29 doubles, two triples, 16 home runs, 32 walks and 51 RBI (91 total hits).
+He has swiped five bases.

 Candelario Recent Games